04 Apr 2026

 Integer operations, floating point numbers, rounding, scientific notation, and numerical care.

-Computers handle numbers in different forms.
+Computers do not store numbers in the same way that we write them on paper.
+Counting numbers and decimal measurements need different representations.
 Integers are exact whole numbers, while floating point numbers represent real numbers approximately.

 Integers